ETFdb Logo

 “CoinShares data for last week showed a record weekly outflow of institutional investors from crypto funds since the start of the year,” FxPro market analyst Alex Kuptsikevich told CoinDesk in an email.
 “Funds are operating cautiously, and their actions may be holding back growth while buying on the dips comes from retail and crypto-kits.”

 Instead of opting to invest directly in bitcoin, investors can pursue other options, such as exchange traded funds (ETFs) that target bitcoin futures as opposed to the cryptocurrency itself.
-For investors worried about security via online cryptocurrency exchanges, the ProShares Bitcoin ETF (BITO) offers the opportunity to invest with confidence in a traditional market exchange — in this case, the New York Stock Exchange.
+For investors worried about security via online cryptocurrency exchanges, the ProShares Bitcoin ETF (BITO A+) offers the opportunity to invest with confidence in a traditional market exchange — in this case, the New York Stock Exchange.

 For more news, information, and strategy, visit the Crypto Channel.